schabluk/demerzel/README.md

 Tests are executer using [Jest](https://jestjs.io/) runner, and written with [React Testing Library](https://testing-library.com/react) for React components.

-The main Jest configuration files is located in the top-level project directory: [jest.config.js](jest.config.js), however, a package can extend main configuration from it's local directory, like this: [packages/webapp/jest.config.js](packages/webapp/jest.config.js).
+The main Jest configuration files is located in the top-level project directory: [jest.config.js](jest.config.js), however, a package can extend this configuration from it's local directory, like here: [packages/webapp/jest.config.js](packages/webapp/jest.config.js).

 Example tests: